 Ethical considerations are not wholly determined by the majority view, just as they are not wholly defined by law or religion.
 For instance, ethics are not a matter of a referendum or vote.

 Popular opinion alone is an unreliable measurement of what is ethical for several reasons:

-Popular opinion is a significant factor in the consideration of what is ethical, but it is not the only factor, and the significance of popular opinion in determining ethical decisions will vary according to the situation.
+To conclude, popular opinion is a significant factor in the consideration of what is ethical, but it is not the only factor and the significance of popular opinion in determining ethical decisions will vary according to the situation.